RichardLechko/RichardLechkoResume/README.md

 - API's
 - NodeJS
 - Git
-- Rsync
+- AWS Free Tier (EC2, Route 53, Target Group, Load Balancer, etc)

 ## Getting Started

-To view my website, simply visit: (https://richardl.sgedu.site/personal/Richard-Lechko-resume/).
+To view my website, simply visit: (https://www.richardlechko.com).
 Feel free to explore the different sections and interact with the content.

 To run the website locally:

 1. Clone this repository to your local machine.
+2. Install NodeJS and the required dependencies
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.
-3. Explore and enjoy!
+4. Explore and enjoy!

 ## Contributions